 - In 1975, a fire destroyed several buildings and many of the costumes.

 - A new management company rebuilt the park, but it never fully recovered and closed permanently as a year-round attraction in 1980.

-- The park was victim to vandalism and decay in the years it was closed.
+- The abandoned land of oz theme park was victim to vandalism and decay in the years it was closed.

 - Autumn at Oz began in the 90s as an event for former park employees, also known as “Ozzies.”